Contrast-Security-OSS/docs/content/user/ui/settings/Integrations.md

 **Host** | The JIRA URL; must be accessible from the Contrast interface instance being configured
 ---

 Once you complete the fields, click **Test connection**.
-This process takes between four and nine seconds, depending on the number of projects you're completing.
-The test verifies that the JIRA instance can be reached by Contrast and that the specified user is able to log in.
+This process may take a few moments depending on the number of your JIRA projects.
+The test verifies that the JIRA instance can be reached by Contrast and that the specified user is able to log in. s

-The dialog expands once the text is finished.
-Note that all of the required fields are listed first and shaded gray, followed by all customizable fields.
-You can then select the applications that you want to be available to this bugtracker as well as customize the values for the Project, Assignee and Default Issue Type fields.
-You can also customize Default Severity levels and Additional JIRA fields.
+Once a connection is made, select the applications that you want to be available to this bugtracker as well as customize the values for the Project, Assignee and Default Issue Type fields.
+You can also customize the Default Severity levels and Additional JIRA fields.
+Note that we automatically include any required JIRA fields to ensure that you don’t have any trouble.

 <a href="assets/images/JIRA-integration-set-up.png" rel="lightbox" title="JIRA Integration"><img class="thumbnail" src="assets/images/JIRA-integration-set-up.png"/></a>

 > **Note:** If you change the Project or Issue type, required and additional fields are updated.
 However, the interface keeps the selected values that apply to the new configuration.

-Once you complete the fields and save the configuration, you can use this configuration when sending vulnerabilities to a bugtracker.
-The JIRA row in the **Integrations** page offers a dropdown menu to **Show Configuration** and a button to **Add Configuration**.

 ---